fruitnuke/shack/README.md

 	$ shack ubuntu-12.04.3-desktop-amd64.iso
 	c09241f9a5c1eeae26ebf72116427c5f76177d6a

-**Disclaimer**: _I am not a cryptography.
+**Disclaimer**: _I am not a cryptographer.
 This program should not be used as part of any cryptographic system to provide security or privacy.
-It likely contains bugs and I will not be held responsible for any consequences incurred through the mis-use of this program._
+It likely contains bugs and I will not be held responsible for any consequences incurred through the misuse of this program._